mrmodise/redis-nodejs-caching/README.md

 ## Updating Cache
 When saving data to Redis programmatically one can define the duration in seconds when the copy of data should be considered expired thus discarded automatically.
-In this application, this time has been set to 3600 seconds (1 minute) meaning if a user makes an API call after 1 minute the data will be re-cached.
+In this application, this time has been set to 3600 seconds (1 hour) meaning if a user makes an API call after 1 hour the data will be re-cached.

 ## License
 ```